raymundd/g6ujb-multi-smartsdr/README.md

 In each Shortcut, where it prompts you to "Type the location of the item:", enter something similar to below, but be sure to change the username after "/user:" to match those you created above, i.e. One shrtcut should have myuser_1 and the other myuser_2.
 Also set your SmartSSDR.exe path, where I have %PROGRAMFILES%\FlexRadio Systems\SmartSDR v2.7.6\SmartSDR.exe, to match where your copy is located and its version on the system.

     C:\Windows\System32\runas.exe /user:myuser_1 /savecred "%PROGRAMFILES%\FlexRadio Systems\SmartSDR v2.7.6\SmartSDR.exe"

 And when prompted, add a useful name for the Shortcut where it prompts "Type a name for this shortcut"

 e.g. "SmartSDR MyUser_1"

-Once both shortcuts have been completed...
+#### Once both shortcuts have been completed...

-- Launch the first Shortcut, at the password prompt in the command window enter the matching password for the user and press enter.
+1. Launch the first Shortcut, at the password prompt in the command window enter the matching password for the user and press enter.
-- In SmartSDR that should get launched, setup this instance the way you want, i.e. change the STATION name etc...
+2. n SmartSDR that should get launched, setup this instance the way you want, i.e. change the STATION name etc...
-- Now do the same with the second Shortcut, i.e. Launch, enter password, configure SmartSDR etc...
+3. Now do the same with the second Shortcut, i.e. Launch, enter password, configure SmartSDR etc...
-- The next time you launch from the Shortcuts you shouldn't be prompted for the passwords, they should just launch the application.
+4. The next time you launch from the Shortcuts you shouldn't be prompted for the passwords, they should just launch the application.

 Hope this makes sense?